scahyono/multimodule/README.md

 <p></p>

-<p>This will make the plugin check the [moduleName]'s controllers, models, views, etc first, and if something is not found it will fall back to checking other module folders.
-If you don't  want the plugin to check other modules when [moduleName] is defined then edit multimodule.cfc and change line 14 to &lt;cfreturn false&gt;</p>
+<p>This will make the plugin check the [module]'s controllers, models, views, etc first, and if something is not found it will fall back to checking other module folders.
+If you don't  want the plugin to check other modules when [module] is specified then add in /config/settings.cfm:</p>
+<pre>&lt;cfset set(multiModuleCheckAllModules=false)></pre>

 </p>